h33p/vmread/README.md

 ##### Compiling
 Minimum language standard: C99
 The current example project is in C++, requiring at least C++11 with template support, but the C version also exists, which works fine on a C99 compiler.
+Use meson and ninja to compile the example programs Use make to compile the kernel module

 ##### Performance
 Internal (QEMU inject) mode is roughly 24 times faster than external mode.
-However, when performing larger reads, the memcpy quickly reaches its peak speed and external mode begins to catch up.
+However, it is possible to use the kernel module to map the memory space of QEMU into the external process, mitigating the performance penalty.
+Also, when performing larger reads, the memcpy quickly reaches its peak speed and external mode begins to catch up.
 Performance numbers are shown below.

-External:
+External (no kmod):
 ```
 Reads of size 0x10000: 3154.57 Mb/s; 16 calls; 50473.19 Calls/s
 Reads of size 0x1000: 1007.05 Mb/s; 256 calls; 257804.63 Calls/s